-Bronchiectasis is an irreversible and abnormal dilation in the bronchial tree that is generally caused by cycles of bronchial inflammation in addition to mucous plugging and progressive airway destruction.
-Although the widespread use of antibiotics has made bronchiectasis rare, conditions such as cystic fibrosis (CF), severe or protracted pneumonia, immunodeficiency, and COPD continue to cause it.
-The most important clinical finding is a chronic cough with copious mucopurulent sputum.
+Bronchiectasis is an irreversible and abnormal dilation in the bronchial tree caused by cycles of bronchial inflammation leading to mucous plugging and progressive airway destruction.
+Bronchiectasis is classified according to etiology as either cystic fibrosis (CF) bronchiectasis or non-CF bronchiectasis (e.g., secondary to severe or protracted pneumonia, immunodeficiency, or COPD).
+The characteristic clinical feature is a chronic cough with copious mucopurulent sputum.
 Other symptoms may include dyspnea, rhinosinusitis, and hemoptysis.
 Physical examination reveals crackles and rhonchi on auscultation, often accompanied by wheezing.
-High-resolution computer tomography is the best diagnostic test and shows thickened bronchial walls, a signet-ring appearance, and “tram track” lines.
-Treatment focuses on alleviating symptoms and preventing exacerbations, and includes pulmonary physiotherapy and antibiotics to treat underlying infections.
-In rare cases, massive hemoptysis may complicate bronchiectasis and necessitate surgery or pulmonary artery embolization.
+High-resolution computed tomography confirms the diagnosis and usually shows thickened bronchial walls, with so-called “signet-ring” and “tram track” signs.
+Patients can periodically experience an acute worsening of symptoms, referred to as an acute exacerbation of bronchiectasis, which commonly requires antibiotic treatment.
+The goal of long-term management of bronchiectasis is to control symptoms and prevent exacerbations, and includes pulmonary physiotherapy and pharmacological therapy.
+Massive hemoptysis is a rare complication of bronchiectasis and requires surgery or pulmonary artery embolization.

 Bronchiectasis requires the combination of two important processes taking place in the bronchi: either local infection or inflammation along with either inadequate clearance of secretions, airway obstruction, or impaired host defenses.
 These processes result in the permanent dilation of airways.